 The Common Weakness Enumeration provides you with a list of typical vulnerabilities in hardware and software.
 This list is freely accessible and categorizes all security vulnerabilities.
 This makes it the ideal basis for identifying and resolving security-related weaknesses.

-The abbreviation CWE stands for Common Weakness Enumeration and refers to a list of different types of vulnerabilities.
-These affect both hardware and software and are regularly maintained by the community.
-Here you will find the individual vulnerabilities categorized and with unique IDs for later identification.
 The main goal of this list is to provide you with the basis for prevention and elimination of typical security vulnerabilities.
 Thus, it provides the necessary information content for your Security Operations Center and supports you in taking the necessary actions.
 For this reason, MITRE Corporation has been regularly publishing this freely accessible listing since 2006.
 However, the points contained herein are not only relevant in the context of your CWE Security: it helps software developers and security officers to prevent risks in hardware and software.

-The CWE security aspect addresses all errors in software and hardware systems.
-These, in turn, can lead to security issues that you need to fix.
-Otherwise, the vulnerabilities can serve cybercriminals as a gateway into your organization.
 Categorizing more than 600 vulnerabilities, the database provides your security operations center with an important guide.
 Since it's not always easy to keep track of such a number, there is also the CWE Top 25, which are the most dangerous vulnerabilities that can have a high impact on your business.
 While hard-coded passwords tend to rank lower, the most serious types include SQL injections and cross-side-scripting issues.

 In the wake of Cloud Transformation, the demands on IT security in your organization are increasing.
 Therefore, it is important to eliminate critical security vulnerabilities as much as possible with Pentests and the Open Source Intelligence.
-The Common Weakness Enumeration helps you to focus on the most important issues at the moment. problems.
-Therefore, it has the following goals:
+The Common Weakness Enumeration helps you to focus on the most important issues at the moment.

-What makes CWE different from OWASP and Co?
 Secure programming practices have always been important.
 Nevertheless, they have become even more indispensable since the Digital and Cloud Transformation.
 That's why there are now a variety of guidelines to help programmers and security researchers.
 Among the most important are CWE, OWASP and CVE.

-The vulnerabilities listed in CWE are based, among other things, on a point calculation.
-This calculation assigns a weighting to each factor.
-Then, these weights are projected onto the different areas: Base findings, environmental and attack surface.
-The subscores calculated from this determine the overall CWS score and thus the ranking according to the CWE Security List.
 However, these are not always specific threats that are specifically assessed and included.
 Some items on the vulnerability list are generic, so you can rarely implement them directly in your organization.
 Therefore, some specific security threats can only be identified in conjunction with active security measures.
 These include, for example, pentests that help you find and close security gaps.
 Nevertheless, the gaps listed in the CWE are an important clue and show which components require special attention in the pentest.

 With the Common Weakness listing, you have an important tool at hand to support you in IT security.
 In particular, the combination of findings from Open Source Intelligence allows you to specifically search for risks in your company.
 Of course, you should not only check the top items on the list, but also the basic security vulnerabilities.
 Some of the most common security vulnerabilities in the enterprise include the following.